isaqb-org/glossary/manuscript/1-terms-A-L.md

 A systematically ordered collection of documents and other material of any kind that makes usage or evaluation easier.
 Examples for "other material": presentation, video, audio, web page, image, etc.

+##### Documentation Build

+Automatic build process that collects artifacts into a consistent documentation.

 ##### Domain Driven Design** (DDD)

 "Domain-driven design (DDD) is an approach to developing software for complex needs by deeply connecting the implementation to an evolving model of the core business concepts." (quoted from [DDDCommunity](http://dddcommunity.org/learning-ddd/what_is_ddd/)).
 See [Evans-2004](#ref-evans-2004).

+{#term-drawing-tool}
+##### Drawing Tool

+A tool to create drawings that can be used in architecture documentation.
+Example: Visio, OmniGraffle, PowerPoint, etc. Drawing tools treat each drawing as a separate thing, this causes maintenance overhead when updating an element of the architecture that is shown in several diagrams (as opposed to a [Modeling Tool](#term-modeling-tool)).

 ##### Embedded system